Skip to main content

 Elective Learning Experiences

-Residents may choose to select additional elective experience an any of the areas listed above (with the exception of orientation) or from the list below.
+Residents may choose to select additional elective experience an any of the areas listed above (with the exception of orientation, professional development and service commitment) or from the list below.
 The amount of time spent in these areas will be tailored to the resident’s interest with at least 4 weeks in a selected experience.

 • Drug Allergy